trenskow/isvalid-express/README.md

     app.get("/users", validate.query(getUserValidationSchema), function(req, res) {

-    	// req.query is now validated and no futher validation needs to take place.
+    	// req.query is now validated and no further validation needs to take place.
     	// If query could not be validated an error was sent to the express error handler.

     });